 Staycationers are looking to escape their daily routine.
 Remove the stress of planning by offering multiple staycation deals.

 Plan different packages for each season or based on special events (e.g. Easter, Mother’s day, etc).
-Cater to the audiences that often come to your hotel (are these families, single travellers, couples?).
+Cater to the audiences that often come to your hotel (are these families, single travelers, couples?).

 Consider offering online vouchers that can be bought from your website but redeemed later.